Transgender people in sports: Others

 In 1996, the Iron Ladies, a men's volleyball team made up of gay men and transgender women from Thailand, won the national championship.
 The Iron Ladies were not allowed to join Thailand's national volleyball team because of the way they dressed.

 The first out transgender person to make a US national team was Chris Mosier, who in 2016 qualified for Team USA in duathlon.
 Mosier is considered the catalyst for the change in the IOC policy on transgender athletes in 2015, when he challenged the policy after initially being banned from the world championship race.
 Mosier also became the first known transgender athlete to compete in the Olympic Trials in the gender with which they identify, and the first trans man to make a men's Olympic Trials, when he competed in January 2020 in the US Olympic Team Trials in the 50k Racewalking event.

 In 2017, Mack Beggs, a teenager from Texas, was required to wrestle against girls throughout the season of his transition from female to male up through the state championship, despite wanting to wrestle against boys.
 This was due to state sport regulations requiring athletes to compete alongside athletes of their assigned sex.
 Some opponents say the testosterone prescribed as part of his transition gives him an unfair advantage and made it unsafe for the other wrestlers.
 (He finished the regular season at 52–0 and won the state championship.)

 In October 2018, Veronica Ivy (then known as Rachel McKinnon) won a gold medal at the cycling Masters World Track Championship in Los Angeles.

 In August 2022, USA Cycling, citing new regulations on trans athletes, retroactively stripped trans woman Leia Genis of her silver medal earned at the Track National Championships that had taken place in 2022.

 In 2024, the San Jose State Spartans (SJSU) women's volleyball team received national attention due to the inclusion of a transgender player on the team and lawsuits that have attempted to rule the player ineligible.
 These lawsuits were filed not only by players from other teams but also an SJSU teammate and coach.
 The volleyball teams of Southern Utah, Boise State, Wyoming, Utah State, and Nevada canceled their games with the team, with Nevada's players stating that they "refuse to participate in any match that advances injustice against female athletes."
 The 2024 team finished with a 12–6 record, with 6 of their wins coming via forfeit.

+In 2025, the World's Strongest Woman competition received criticism when transgender athlete Jammie Booker initially won the event.
+She was thereafter retroactively disqualified due to being "biologically male" per the competition's official rules.
+Andrea Thompson, who had finished second, was declared the winner but was angry that Booker "…lied and was very dishonest, and took away a lot of things from a lot of women.”